 Caloric restriction - even better with exercise

-In Dr. Fuhrman’s book Eat to Live, he draws attention to studies suggesting that restricting number of calories consumed while maintaining adequate nutrition extends lifespan.
+Studies have suggested that restricting number of calories consumed while maintaining adequate nutrition extends lifespan.
 Although human research on the subject of caloric restriction (CR) is still in its early stages, studies on a number of different species have shown that metabolic rate slows, body temperature decreases, and lifespan is dramatically elongated when calories are restricted.
 In experimental animals, long-term CR with adequate nutrition is the most effective means to slow aging and prolong lifespan.1 Humans practicing caloric restriction (CR) tend to have low body fat, low levels of chronic inflammation, low blood pressure, and low levels of cardiovascular disease risk factors.2

 We know that exercise benefits the cardiovascular system and reduces the risk of cardiovascular disease.
 Regular aerobic exercise increases the heart’s pumping efficiency, reduces resting heart rate and blood pressure, decreases total and LDL cholesterol, decreases triglycerides, and reduces stress.3,4

-An interesting new study posed this question:
+An interesting study posed this question:

 For overweight individuals, which produces greater cardiovascular benefit: weight loss via restricting a certain amount of calories from the diet or weight loss via restricting a half of those calories from the diet and burning the other half via exercise?